Knox-AAU/FunctionalityLayer_SearchAPI/README.md

 # SEARCH API
 This project is a part of the Knox multiproject on AAU, and is located in layer four.
-The goal is to create functionality within Knox, by making the information queryable through a search engine, and eventually, a virtual assistant.
+The goal is to create functionality within Knox, by making the information queryable through a search engine.
 This module receives queries and compares these queries to the documents in the Knox database.
 It ranks documents and returns the most relevant information to the user.

 ## WIKI